Skip to main content

 The preparatory work on these reforms identified a strong feeling that the newly reformed grade must be aligned with a strategy for reform to the whole SAS grade; the aim being to improve morale, provide support for career development and define a structured career pathway.

-The landmark NHS Workforce Race Equality Standard: 2021 data analysis report for NHS trusts was published in March 2022 and is available for download by clicking here.
+The landmark NHS Workforce Race Equality Standard: 2021 data analysis report for NHS trusts was published in March 2022.

-The links below should help you navigate through the newly-introduced processes which underpin these reforms.
+The links below will help you navigate through the newly-introduced processes which underpin these reforms:

 Information about embarking on CESR & professional development (updated Feb 2022)